-- Public housing program - PBV assistance in another development not owned by the PHA
+• PBV assistance in another development not owned by the PHA

 Emergency transfers will not take priority over waiting list admissions for these programs.
 At the tenant's request, the PHA will refer the tenant to organizations that may be able to provide further assistance.